Divy1211/AoE2DE_UGC_Guide/docs/scenarios/triggers/effects/effects.md

 This effect can be used to move the camera of the player to a specified location.
 The configurations for this effect are as follows:

 1. Source Player: The player that is affected by the effect

-Some useful tricks with this effect:

-1. This effect can be used to bring attention of the player to a certain part of the map
 2. Location: The location to create the unit on, or task a unit to

-Some useful tricks with this effect:

-1. This effect can be used to bring attention of the player to a certain part of the map

-Some useful tricks with this effect:

-1. This effect can be used to bring attention of the player to a certain part of the map
 3. Scroll: If this is enabled, changing the camera to a new position shows a scrolling animation from the position the player was previously on.
 If not enabled, the camera cuts to the new position wihout any animations.

 Some useful tricks with this effect: